Become A Foster

 If our fosters need assistance or advice with training, we have a couple volunteers who are dog trainers and also a few other trainers that we rely on for help in special circumstances.

-- Fosters sometimes realize that their foster Shiba is their perfect match and want to go from Foster Parent to Forever Home.
+Fosters sometimes realize that their foster Shiba is their perfect match and want to go from Foster Parent to Forever Home.
 Fosters always have the first opportunity to adopt.
 However, they still must complete and submit an application.
 Please, contact the Foster Team for details on how to proceed.